ClairBerlin/managair/doc/api.md

   - [GET] List the installations.
 Filter to see onstallations of one specific organization with the filter `filter[organization]=<organization_id>`, for one specific site with the filter `filter[site]=<site_id>`, for one specific room via the filter `filter[room]=<room_id>`, and for all installations of a specific node via the filter `filter[node]=<node_id>`.
 - `/api/v1/installations/<installation_id>/` Details-resource for the installation of the identified node.
   - [GET] Provide details about the installation - time slice, photo, and additional installation information.
+  - [POST] Associate an already registered node with the room.
+A node to be associated with a room must not be associated with another room for an overlapping time period.
-  - [PUT, POST] Replace resp. updates the association with the room.
+  - [PUT, PATCH] Replace resp. update the association with the room.
 To end the association with a room, update it with an end date; this preserves the association history.
   - [DELETE] Removes the association with the room.
 This removes the association history, as if the node was never associated with the room.

 ## Public